 6. Keep Keys Contained

-Some people allow their key chains to dangle from the door.
+Some people (who don’t have keyless entry) allow their key chains to dangle from the door.
 This is a terrible habit from the perspective of paint preservation, as keys are made of metal and they will scratch.

 There’s an easy solution, even if you can’t train yourself to remove the keys.
 Just get one of those soft key wallets that enfold all the keys you’re not using.
-There are tons of designs, like this one.
 Best of all, you’ll probably protect your phone from scratches too.

 On a related note – don’t put purses, satchels, or backpacks with metal hardware on the roof of your car.
 They can easily scratch the finish, especially if they start to slide off.